-This collection mainly contains transcripts of letters, memoranda, drafts, and telegrams, with correspondents including Orville H. Browning, David Davis, Joseph Duncan, William L.D.
+This collection contains transcripts of Fell's correspondence with various associates, including Orville H. Browning, David Davis, Joseph Duncan, William L.D.
 Ewing, J.B.
-Foraker, Lincoln, John A. Logan, Richard J. Oglesby, John M. Palmer, John Reynolds, N.H.
+Foraker, Abraham Lincoln, John A. Logan, Richard J. Oglesby, John M. Palmer, John Reynolds, N.H.
 Ridgely, Leonard Swett, and Lyman Trumbull.
-Letters from Fell to Dr. Richard Edwards discuss the Larchwood, Iowa, land project, in which Fell sold land to colonizers to pay off his debts.
-In addition, the collection contains transcripts of eulogies of Fell; newspaper obituaries of Fell; and an original document nominating Fell as paymaster, signed by Lincoln, Secretary of War Stanton, and Adjutant General Lorenzo Thomas.
+This collection also contains transcripts of eulogies written for Fell; copies of Fell's obituaries; and an original document nominating Fell as paymaster, signed by Abraham Lincoln, Secretary of War Edwin Stanton, and Adjutant General Lorenzo Thomas.